angelh-16/nhanes_inferential_2021_23/README.md

 **5. "Is there an association between education level and being overweight?"
      - Variables: DMDEDUC2  (education level) and WHD020 (self-reported weight, cleaned).**
        \
-Result: There is no association between education level and overweight status (p ≥ 0.05).
+     There is no association between education level and overweight status.
+Education does not appear to influence the likelihood of being overweight in this sample.
+     The table shows overweight is present is both education groups, with 99.9% overweight having less than a bachelor and 100% overweight with a bachelor or higher.
+     After conducting a chi-square test, χ² was found to be 1.272, degrees of freedom was 1, and p-value was 0.259.
+With p ≥ 0.05, the association between education level and overweight status is not statistically significant.
+The Chi-square test was chosen because it helps test whether two categorical variables are independent, which matches the question of whether overweight status is dependent on education level.